Honesty and Integrity: Crescent Appraisal Group, Inc.

 Crescent Appraisal Group, Inc. has worked hard for its reputation for performing competent and ethically superior appraisals.
 Contact us today to learn more.

-Appraisers will regularly need to consider the interests of third parties, such as homeowners, both sellers and buyers, or others.
-Those third parties normally are listed in scope of the appraisal assignment itself.
-An appraiser's fiduciary duty is only to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the order.
+Appraisers will often be required to consider the interests of third parties, including homeowners, both sellers and buyers, or others.
+Those third parties normally are defined in the appraisal assignment itself.
+An appraiser's fiduciary roll is restricted to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the order.

-There are also ethical standards that have nothing to do with clients and others.
-For example, appraisers must store their work files for at least five years - something else Crescent Appraisal Group, Inc. diligently adheres to.
+There are also ethical standards that have nothing to do with whom we share information.
+For example, appraisers must be able to produce their work files for a minimum of five years - at Crescent Appraisal Group, Inc. you can rest assured that we adhere to that rule.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can be confident we are working hard to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can be assured we are working hard to provide an unbiased determination of the home or property value.